ProxyKit/ProxyKit/README.md

 Combining ProxyKit with Ocelot would give some nice options for a variety of scenarios.

-## 10. Contributing & Feedback
+## 12. Contributing / Feedback / Questions

 Any ideas for features, bugs or questions, please create an issue.
-Pull requests gratefully accepted.
+Pull requests gratefully accepted but please create an issue first.

 [travis build]: https://travis-ci.org/damianh/ProxyKit.svg?branch=master
 [project]: https://travis-ci.org/damianh/ProxyKit